drenkas/orderflow/README.md

 # Orderflow

-An Orderflow trade aggregator to deploy in the cloud that builds Footprint Candles by aggregating raw trades from Websockets.
-Supports Binance, Bybit, Okx, and Bitget for now.
+An Orderflow service that processes real-time trade data from WebSockets to build Footprint Candles for individual crypto exchanges.
+Currently supports Binance, Bybit, OKX, Bitget and Gate.io.

 ## Get Started